Australia

 6. Pinot Noir: Pinot Noir, a notoriously finicky grape variety, thrives in cooler climates with long, slow ripening periods.
 Well-drained soils with good moisture retention, such as clay and limestone, are preferred for Pinot Noir vineyards.
 Regions with maritime influences or higher elevations, where temperatures are moderated, are ideal for cultivating this delicate grape variety.

 7. Riesling: Riesling, known for its vibrant acidity and aromatic intensity, flourishes in cooler climates with well-drained soils.
 Sandy loam and slate soils are preferred for Riesling cultivation, providing good drainage and imparting unique mineral characteristics to the wine.
-Regions with cool nights and warm days, such as the Clare and Eden Valleys, are ideal for growing Riesling grapes.
+Regions with cool nights and warm days, such as the Clare and Eden Valleys, are ideal for producing Riesling wines.

 8. Sauvignon Blanc: Sauvignon Blanc, celebrated for its zesty acidity and vibrant fruit flavors, thrives in regions with moderate climates and well-drained soils.
 Gravelly and sandy loam soils are preferred for Sauvignon Blanc vineyards, as they promote vine health and grape quality.
 Regions with cooler temperatures and oceanic influences, such as Margaret River and Adelaide Hills, are particularly well-suited to Sauvignon Blanc cultivation.